A practical focus combined with strong industry links ensures graduates from this degree are job-ready.

-Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the work experience requirement).
+Opportunities exist for an overseas work placement of between six and 12 months.
 These placements are normally taken during a one-year break in the middle or at the end of the third year of the degree.

 Courses offered as part of blended learning programs include a meaningful blend of online, on-campus, and workplace based learning tailored to the type of study you undertake.
 This learning is active, prioritising tasks that involve exploration and development of skills and knowledge through interaction and engagement.